input-output-hk/partner-chains/docs/intro.md

     --payment-key-file <PAYMENT_KEY_FILE>
     --spo-public-key <SPO_PUBLIC_KEY>
 ```

+After this action, it takes 2 Cardano epochs for the registration to deactivate.

 ##### reserve

-Commands for management of rewards reserve
+Set of subcommands for management of the native token rewards reserve.
+All of the subcommands except for `release` are governance actions.

 ###### init

 Initializes the reserve management.

 ```shell
 pc-node smart-contracts reserve init
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
 ```

+This command only sets up governance scripts that are required by the reserve mechanism and don't
+move any funds yet.

 ###### create

-Creates the reserve management.
+Creates the native token reserve.

 ```shell
 $ pc-node smart-contracts reserve create
     --payment-key-file <PAYMENT_KEY_FILE>